Agidi

 What: Ubiquitous around the country, tostadas are crispy, fried tortillas usually spread with something sticky—say, refried beans or guacamole—and then topped with any number of ingredients, from cheese, cream, and chopped tomato to cooked pork or shrimp.
 They can vary wildly, and easily make the transition from street treat to gourmet dish depending on where you are (see also: Oaxaca’s tostada de salchicha).

-Where: Pictured is a more refined take on this dish—tostada de atún, to be exact—courtesy of Roma Norte’s popular Restaurante El Contramar (Durango 200), which specializes in seafood.
+Where: Pictured is a more refined take on this dish—tostada de atún, topped with fresh raw tuna—courtesy of Roma Norte’s popular Restaurante el Contramar (Durango 200, map), which specializes in seafood.

 When: Sun-Thurs, 1pm-6:30pm; Fri-Sat, 1pm-8:30pm